phueb/Ludwig/README.md

 ## Requirements & Installation

 ### Linux or MacOS
-Windows is currently not supported due to uncertainty about how mounting is performed.
+Windows is currently not supported due to incompatibility with file names used by Ludwig.

 ### Python
 Tasks submitted to Ludwig must be programmed in Python 3 (the Python3.7 interpreter is used on each worker).